pbgl/Dashboard-Prototype/README.rst

     #app = dash.Dash(__name__)

-Then invoke the tool in the server.
+Then start the tool on the server.
 For example like so:

 .. code-block:: python

     gunicorn mutants_dashboard:server -b :8000

-It can then be reached on the respective server on port 8000.
-E.g., http://0.0.0.0:8000
+It can then be reached via the internet at the respective server address on port 8000.
+E.g., http://93.104.208.25:8000

 *********************
 Usage